PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

     sudo pmset tcpkeepalive 0
     ```

-### Not Working&Problem
+### Not working and current issues

 - HDMI audio output
 - 3.5mm headphone input
-- NVIDIA RTX 2060 MAX-Q
+- NVIDIA graphics card
-- Third-party browsers cannot use hardware acceleration normally (Edge)
+- Chrome and Chromium browsers cannot use hardware acceleration normally, waiting for [NootedRed](https://github.com/ChefKissInc/NootedRed) driver update to resolve
-- Partial Fn shortcuts
+- Some Fn shortcut keys
-- After using Windows, restart to macOS with no sound in headphones, force shutdown and restart into macOS normally.
+- After using Windows and restarting to macOS, there is no sound from the headphones.
+A forced shutdown and reboot will make it work normally again.
-- VCN (Video/Picture Hardware Encoding and Decoding) still has problems, can be used but not guaranteed, turned off by default, to enable, please add `-nredvcn` to `boot-args`, please move to NootedRed page for the latest progress
+- VCN (video/image hardware encoding/decoding) still has some problems, can be used but not guaranteed, turned off by default, to turn on, please add `-nredvcn` to `boot-args`.
+For details, please go to the NootedRed page to see the latest progress.

 ### Temperature

-The temperature can be controlled within a reasonable range by turning off `CPS (core performance boost)`, but some performance will be lost.
-You can turn off `CPS` in BIOS using the UMAF tool, but it will affect the performance of other systems such as windows.
-It is recommended to turn it off using AMD Power Gadget after each boot into the system, at least for now.
+You can control the temperature within a suitable range by turning off `CPS (core performance boost)`, but this will lose some performance.
+You can use the UMAF tool to turn off `CPS` in the BIOS, but it will affect the performance of other systems such as Windows, so it is recommended to use AMD Power Gadget to turn it off after each boot into the system, at least for now.

 ## Know Your EFI